This site presents a reference view of an IDDAS-compatible implementation.

 What an Infrastructure Originator is

-An IO exists only if downstream, protocol-valid activations occur through an originated surface.
+An IO exists only if protocol-valid activations occur through an originated surface.

 What an Infrastructure Originator is not